-In today’s ever-changing world, the digital revolution has taken center stage with all its new platforms and automation solutions.
+In today’s ever-changing world, the digital revolution has taken center stage with the Learning Experience Platform and automation solutions.
 Technology, business tools and practices are developing too fast for users’ ability to handle them.
-Your employees need to constantly stay updated and develop new skills, so that the new applications boost their efficiency and help them save time.
+Your employees need to constantly stay updated and develop new skills.
+So that the new applications boost their efficiency and help them save time.

 The standard mandatory training, although necessary in corporate learning, might not be sufficient for nowadays employees.
-They need a different approach to learning, due to their lack of time on one hand, and the vast variety of skills to be acquired on the other hand.
-As employees prefer to be in command of their own learning journeys, training should be adapted accordingly, so that the learning is engaging, easy to consume and time-saving.
+They need a different approach to learning, due to their lack of time on one hand, and the vast variety of skills to earn on the other hand.
+As employees prefer to be in command of their own learning journeys.
+So you should adapt training accordingly, so that the learning is engaging, easy to consume and time-saving.

 The next generation of corporate training is finally here to help!
-While fully benefiting your company’s growth, Learning Experience Platforms provide your employees with a complete and personalized learning approach.
+While fully benefiting your company’s growth, A Corporate Learning Platform provides your employees with a complete and personalized learning approach.

-A Learning Experience Platform is a software that offers a personalized learner experience.
-It curates content from a company’s internal digital learning assets, external content found on the internet, and content generated by users.
+Learning Experience Platforms (LXPs) offer personalized learner experiences.
+They curate content from a company’s internal digital learning assets, external content found on the internet, and content generated by users.
 The idea is to use relevant content in order to engage learners in an interactive environment.
 This creates a learning community and increases a learner’s personal motivation to hone their skills.

 What does it look like?

-A Learning Experience Platform creates an engaging environment and can be integrated into any system to offer on-demand learning.
-For instance, it can be organized into channels or playlists based on specific topics, skills or learning objectives.
+An LXP creates a learning ecosystem to integrate into any system to offer on-demand learning.
+For instance, you can organize it into channels or playlists based on specific topics, skills or learning objectives.
 It can also offer dynamic social settings where users can share and rate content, leave comments, receive recommendations, and more.
 In short, the training experience is beginning to look a lot like TV streaming services with personalized recommendations!